MiltonKarun/carbon-intensity-project/README.md

-# Carbon Intensity Service
+# Carbon Intensity Project

 ## Overview
-This project fetches and processes the carbon intensity data from the Electricity Maps API and calculates the average carbon intensity over a given period.
+This project fetches and processes the carbon intensity data from the given API and calculates the average carbon intensity (in gCO2eq/kWh) over the last 24 hours.
 The results are displayed in a tabular format along with the calculated average.

 ## Project Structure